Vote for the Award Name

 Community Awards

 The youth in our community have a village of volunteers, teachers and mentors supporting them.
-The awards show will present category-based awards to those people in the arts community that build the foundation for the success of our youth.
+The awards show will present category-based awards to those people in the arts community that build the foundation for the success of the youth.
 Community awards will also be awarded to theatre productions and the people and organizations that produce them.
 The award categories are being developed, along with the criteria for nomination or qualifying.

 The arts are essential.
 They foster critical thinking and creative problem solving, build communication and self-expression skills, and create community and a sense of belonging.
 Our city is gifted with a vibrant arts scene - we want to celebrate the contributions of its members, and foster the growth of the next generation of SSM's artists.